cesco345/Intro2DeepLearning/README.md

+## TensorFlow2PyTorch.ipynb Notebook : MIT Deep Learning Course done in PyTorch
+This Jupyter notebook is part of the MIT Introduction to Deep Learning course, reimagined using PyTorch, a popular deep learning library known for its dynamic computation graph and ease of use.
+This lab introduces the user to the basics of PyTorch and demonstrates its application in defining and training neural networks.

 ## ProteinSequence.ipynb Notebook : Protein Classifier based on their sequences

 The ProteinSequence.ipynb notebook includes a project that uses machine learning to classify proteins based on their sequences.
 The code processes data from protein files, extracts key characteristics, and then uses a neural network to predict which functional category each protein belongs to.
 It leverages modern computing techniques, including GPU acceleration if available, to enhance processing speed.